 Oleg Gleizer is the Chief Curriculum Developer and the Lead Instructor of the Early Elementary group at the LAMC.
 He received his Ph.D. in Mathematics in 2001 from Northeastern University of Boston specializing in representation theory and special functions.
 Oleg sees his mission in inventing ways to present some important parts of modern day Mathematics (and occasionally Physics), typically reserved to college, to the children from age four and up.

-Preston Carroll Preston is a senior Microbiology, Immunology, and Molecular Genetics student.
+Preston Carroll a senior Microbiology, Immunology, and Molecular Genetics student.
 He recently finished his minor in Mathematics with a focus on application in topics such as cryptology and game theory as well as mathematical modeling of biological systems.

 Oleg Gleizer Dr. Gleizer is a pedagogical innovator.
 His daily job is creating the 21st century math curriculum.
 Dr. Gleizer takes the best from the great text-books and teachers of the past, mostly Russian and American, and adds the math typically taught in college, adjusting it to the cognitive level of his students, from kindergarten to 12th grade.

 Dr. Gleizer has graduated with honors from the Department of Mathematics and Mechanics at Moscow State University, got his Ph.D. in math at Northeastern University, and was a Post.
 Doc. and assistant professor at UCLA Department of Mathematics.
 Dr. Gleizer works as Chief Curriculum

 Developer and Lead Instructor at Los Angeles Math Circle for the past seven years.